domichal/launcher/README.md

 Original README.md by clockworkpi can be found [here](https://github.com/clockworkpi/launcher/blob/master/README.md).

-**mylauncher** be used side by side with both original launchers (launcher and launchergo) and they can all be switched between easily with an available script.
+**mylauncher** can be used side by side with both original launchers (launcher and launchergo) and they can all be switched between easily with a provided script.
 It can also run on it's own, however it's advised to leave the original launcher intact to keep the functionality up to date with oncoming clockworkpi additions.

 # Why?